How to Get the Perfect HR Job in Canada

 2. Manitoba Provincial Nominee Program (MPNP)

-Although Canada has 11 Provincial Nominee Programs to choose from, you are more likely to receive a Provincial Nomination (PN).
+Although Canada has 11 Provincial Nominee Programs, you are more likely to receive a Provincial Nomination (PN) from Manitoba if you want an HR job as they are highly in demand.
 A PN is a great opportunity as it is worth 600 CRS points and as most PNP draws have a CRS cut-off score of around 700 you could easily qualify for permanent residency with one in hand.
 The key is to select a province where HR managers are in demand, and Manitoba is one of them.

 As an experienced HR manager, you could qualify for the Skilled Worker Overseas Stream under the Manitoba Provincial Nominee Program (MPNP).
 There are two programs you could choose: